-That's a question that has been occupying the attention of the Horticultural Trades Association for some time.
-And it's important since this age group accounts for 29% of the population.
+How to interest 30-45 year olds in gardening is a question that has been occupying the attention of the Horticultural Trades Association for some time.
+And it's important since this age group accounts for 29% of the population, so GardenSite has tried to find a solution.

-A workshop last October followed by research earlier this year provided some insights, and these were presented by David Arnold at a seminar I attended at the National Plant Show.
+A workshop last October followed by research earlier this year provided some insights, and these were presented by David Arnold at a seminar David Coton attended at the National Plant Show.

 Busy lifetstyles and other priorities are important factors - unsurprising since people at this age will probably have young families.